baseprime/dynamodb/README.md

   .exec(callback);
 ```

-Vogels supports all the possible KeyConditions that DynamoDB currently
+DynamoDB supports all the possible KeyConditions that DynamoDB currently
 supports.

 ```js